 This country holds an abundance of the strongest humans you’ll ever meet for surviving things you couldn’t imagine.
 Why waste the gift of having strong humans on your side?
 Why tell these people through your words & actions they have no worth in this world?
 Because let me tell you, this, this is the biggest mistake this entire country keeps making.
 You're leaving the strongest behind & keeping the abusers next to you, enabling them to keep up the total erasure of everything this country was founded on.

-And therefore, you’re failing, America.
+Therefore, you’re failing, America.
 In every facet.
 You’ve become a nation of self-serving, Godless creatures chasing all things material.
 Maybe it’s time you were kinder to your neighbors, maybe start listening to your neighbors.
 You can get crazy and maybe even treat them as though they are a human being, just as you.
 I am self admittedly batshit, but I think, and I think I'm right, that these things alone will save our country because your people will want to fight for it.